PraneeshRV/Axec/README.md

 ## 🗺️ Roadmap

-- AppImage update checks (optional)
+- AppImage update checks
 - Drag-and-drop and multi-select
 - More robust icon extraction and metadata parsing

 ## 🤝 Contributing

 PRs and issues are welcome.
-Please keep changes small and focused.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.

 ## 📄 License

-MIT — see `LICENSE`.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.